 How is exchange rate pass-through (ERPT) measures affected by increasing participation in global value chains?
 This paper measures ERPT for value-added trade, where intermediate inputs are shared among countries in a back-and-forth manner for producing a single final product.
 Estimation of pass-through was done using World Input-Output Database (WIOD), World Economic Outlook (WEO), and OECD statistics.
 Empirically estimated findings suggest that ignoring the value-added trade will cause a systematic upward bias in the estimation of ERPT.
 From empirical investigation, it is also evident that there exists substantial heterogeneity in pass-through rates across sectors: sectors with high-integration into global market functions with a lower rate of exchange in comparison to sectors with less integration.

-Immigration and International Trade: Cross-country Evidence (with Ahmed Tariq Aziz)
+Immigration and International Trade: Cross-country Evidence (with Ahmed Tariq Aziz) [Under Submission]

 This paper examines the impact of immigration on bilateral trade using a panel dataset of exports from 18 top migrant destinations (countries) to 69 top emigrant sources (countries) over five decades.
 Using various specifications of the gravity equation, we find that immigrants’ ethnic network contributes positively to exports, though the impact is much smaller than reported previously.
 Using a matching gravity framework, we explore the possibility of an indirect negative impact of immigration on bilateral trade.
 Though our estimation provides evidence of only a small direct positive impact of immigration on exports, we find the impact is much more important for a subset of countries.
 Our paper also provides evidence that immigration-trade links vary across product types.